Costa Fortuna: Construction and career

 The ship was constructed by Fincantieri in Italy with a build date of 31 October 2003.
 Named Costa Fortuna for the daughter of the mythological god of the sea Poseidon, the cruise ship entered service on 17 November 2003.
 The vessel is owned and operated by Costa Crociere and registered in Genoa, Italy.

 In December 2018, the cruise ship underwent an €8 million, six-day refit in Singapore.
 Prior to the refit, the vessel was based in China.
 Following the refit, Costa Fortuna was to operate out of Genoa.
 Costa Fortuna was replaced by in the Chinese market.
 For the 2020/2021 season, Costa Fortuna sailed the Mediterranean Sea, with stops in Turkey, Greece and Spain.

 Costa Fortuna attempted to dock at Phuket, Thailand on 6 March 2020, but was denied due to coronavirus fears by Thai officials because it was carrying passengers who had left Italy within the last two weeks.
 On 7 March, the ship attempted to dock at Penang in northern Malaysia, but was denied due to a complete ban on cruise ships.
 The ship returned to Singapore on 10 March 2020 and all passengers were found well and were allowed to disembark.

 Margaritaville at Sea

-In May 2025, it was announced Costa Fortuna was sold and would transfer out of the fleet come September 2026.
-The buyer was revealed to be Margaritaville at Sea.
+In May 2025, it was announced Costa Fortuna had been sold to Margaritaville at Sea and would leave the fleet in September 2026.
 The ship will be renamed Margaritaville at Sea Beachcomber.
+The ship is to be renovated at Haarland & Wolff, Belfast, as had the Margaritaville at Sea Islander some years earlier.